Craving the outdoors on your New Zealand North Island road trip? Be sure to pack your schedule with some of the best things to do in Taupo!

 If you love fishing, be sure to add a fishing trip to your Taupo travel plans.
 The waters of Lake Taupo teem with fresh water trout.
 In fact, the town of Turangi, located on the banks of the lake, has more trout than anywhere else in the world!

-The forests on the banks of Lake Taupo also hide some of the best hiking trails in Taupo.
+The forests on the banks of Lake Taupo also hide some of the best hikes & walks in Taupo.
 Venturing beyond the lake’s shorelines presents hikers and bikers with a fantastic opportunity to commune with nature.

 While travelling around the Taupo area, make sure you pay a visit to the powerful Huka Falls.
 It’s one of the most popular Taupo tourist attractions and a place you shouldn’t miss.